CMSgov/beneficiary-fhir-data/docs/rfcs/0022-beneficiary-merging.md

 This issue is distinct from the merge operations that we've been discussing so far, but it has enough of an overlap that it might make sense to address both issues simultaneously.

-With historical identifiers included and of of the propsed changes above included, consumers will be able to see all identifiers associated with the current and past beneficiary records.
+With historical identifiers included and of of the proposed changes above included, consumers will be able to see all identifiers associated with the current and past beneficiary records.

 ## Tradeoffs